- About Us

 - Contact Us

 Sleep apnea is one of the most prevalent sleep disorders in the United States.
 According to the American Medical Association, approximately 30 million U.S. residents suffer from sleep apnea, but most cases go undiagnosed.
 Since sleep apnea disrupts normal sleep patterns, victims endure drowsiness, irritability, fatigue, and difficulty concentrating.
 To improve their quality of life, sleep apnea patients turn to CPAP or BiPAP machines.
 However, Philips CPAP and BiPAP machines may prove more detrimental than helpful.
-Philips CPAP cancer lawyers are helping individuals file lawsuits for injuries allegedly caused by the defective ventilators.
+Philips CPAP cancer lawyers are helping individuals file lawsuits for injuries allegedly caused by toxic particles in the defective ventilators.

 Our law firm is currently handling lawsuits on behalf of people harmed by Philips CPAP and BiPAP machines.
 Cases against the manufacturer claim that some Philips CPAP and BiPAP ventilator machines may lead to cancer and other adverse health issues.
 If you used these devices and later developed cancer, The Lake Law Firm is here to help.
 Call (888) 525-3529 or fill out the free case evaluation form on this page today to get in touch with a Philips CPAP cancer lawyer at The Lake Law Firm.